CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2024/index.md

 ## Schedule

-_Slides and other content not yet finalized._
+_Slides and other workshop content not yet finalized._

 ### Tuesday, August 20th